rgonzalezp/online-presence-eval/project_status.md

 ## Project: AI Model Evaluation Framework (updated 29 Apr 2025)

 ### Overview:
-A research-grade framework for evaluating and comparing the behaviour of large-language-model (LLM) APIs on identity-verification prompts and follow-up questions.
+The goal is to have a tool to evaluate how well these models can find information about a specific individual.
+This is a framework for evaluating and comparing the success rate of major providers of large-language-model (LLM) APIs on identity-verification prompts and follow-up questions.
 Supports direct SDKs and a unified OpenRouter path.

 ### Core Features:
 1. **Model Integration**